BitFi-Labs/BitFi-gitbook/developer/using-contract/unstake-bfusd.md

 ## Overview

-Unstaking bfUSD can follow the standard (multi-epoch) redemption path or the instant redemption path.
-The standard path burns hbfUSD/pbfUSD shares and waits for the configured epoch cooldown before claiming bfUSD, while the instant path burns bfUSD directly through a redeemer contract in exchange for USDT/USDC with a small fee.
+This page describes how to unstake Horizon (hbfUSD) and Pulsar (pbfUSD) vault shares back into bfUSD using the StakedBitFiStablecoin contracts.
+The unstake flow is a two-step process: creating a withdrawal request from the vault, then claiming bfUSD once the request becomes claimable after the configured epoch delay.

-## Standard Redemption Flow
+## Standard Unstake Flow

+Before submitting a transaction, use the preview helpers to estimate the amounts involved:

-* **previewWithdraw(uint256 assets)** – calculates the share amount that must be burned to unlock a target bfUSD amount, rounding up to ensure sufficient coverage.
+* previewWithdraw(uint256 assets) - calculates how many shares must be burned to receive a target amount of bfUSD.
-* **previewRedeem(uint256 shares)** – returns the bfUSD amount that will be received when burning a given share amount, rounding down to avoid over-delivering assets.
+* previewRedeem(uint256 shares) - returns the bfUSD amount that will be received when burning a given number of shares.

+To create an unstake request:

-* **withdraw(uint256 assets, address receiver, address owner)** – burns enough shares to create a withdrawal request, capturing the withdrawalId and claimableEpoch.
-The vault waits for settlementDelay epochs before the withdrawal becomes claimable.
+* withdraw(uint256 assets, address receiver, address owner) - burns enough shares from owner to request assets bfUSD for receiver.
+This creates a withdrawal record and starts the settlement countdown.
-* **edeem(uint256 shares, address receiver, address owner)** – similar to withdraw but expresses the intention in share units instead of bfUSD.
+* redeem(uint256 shares, address receiver, address owner) - similar to withdraw, but specifies the number of shares to burn rather than the bfUSD amount.

+Once the configured settlementDelay (measured in epochs) has passed and the withdrawal becomes claimable:

-* **claimWithdrawals(uint256[] withdrawalIds)** – called once the claimableEpoch is reached; it finalizes the withdrawal, transfers bfUSD to the eceiver, and emits WithdrawalClaimed events.
+* claimWithdrawals(uint256[] withdrawalIds) - finalizes one or more pending withdrawals and transfers the corresponding bfUSD to the receiver, emitting WithdrawalClaimed events.

-During this process, the vault emits WithdrawalRequested and WithdrawalClaimed, which expose the request metadata, fees, and the exact bfUSD amount available for claim.
+During this process the vault emits WithdrawalRequested and WithdrawalClaimed, which provide full context for dashboards and indexers (request epoch, claimable epoch, share amounts, bfUSD amount, and fees).

-## Instant Redemption

-Instant redemption is handled by the BitFiStablecoinInstantRedeemer contract, which burns bfUSD and immediately sends USDT or USDC (subject to the redeemer's remaining quota).
-The key characteristics are:

-* **Fee:** 0.5% of the redeemed amount.
-* **Quota:** A protocol-managed limit that depletes as instant redemptions occur and is refreshed periodically.
-* **Tokens:** Some redeemers are USDT-only or USDC-only to minimize on-chain swaps (see the dedicated USDT and USDC redeemer addresses).
-* **Use case:** Suitable for users who need immediate liquidity; when the quota is exhausted, calls revert and users must use the standard redemption path.

-The BitFiStablecoinStandardRedeemer exposes a similar interface without the same urgency; it can be used by backend services that batch redemption requests and do not require the instant liquidity guarantee.

-## Cross-Chain & LayerZero

-The ERC-4626 vaults expose LayerZero helpers (send, quoteSend, quoteOFT) for cross-chain withdrawals.
-When invoked, a portion of the shares is burned on the source chain, crossChainFee() is collected, and the destination chain receives a message to mint the requested amount of shares or bfUSD.
-These functions mirror the bfBTC cross-chain patterns and rely on LayerZero v2's MessagingFee structures.

-## Key Events

-* **WithdrawalRequested** – logs withdrawalId, equestEpoch, claimableEpoch, share amounts, and the target bfUSD.
-* **WithdrawalClaimed** – indicates when the withdrawal was claimed and how much bfUSD (and fee) was delivered.
-* **AssetDeposited / CrossChainFeeCollected / RatioUpdated** – useful for dashboards tracking deposits, cross-chain movements, and epoch ratio changes.

 ## Practical Notes

-* Standard redemptions require a manual claim after the settlement delay (typically 1 epoch) and do not levy fees.
-* Instant redemptions revert if the redeemer's quota is reached or liquidity runs out, so fall back to the standard path when necessary.
-* The vault's pochRatios and currentRatio should be polled to translate shares into bfUSD for UI previews.
-LayerZero cross-chain users should also request quoteSend before calling send to ensure sufficient gas coverage.
+* Unstaking from hbfUSD or pbfUSD back to bfUSD does not incur protocol fees; it is only gated by the epoch delay.
+* The vault's currentRatio and epochRatios determine how many bfUSD a given share amount corresponds to at claim time.
+* To redeem bfUSD back into USDT, refer to the Redeem bfUSD page, which documents the standard and instant redeemer contracts.